North Las Vegas Police Department

-The North Las Vegas Police Department (NLVPD) is the police department of the City of North Las Vegas in Clark County in southern Nevada.
+North Las Vegas Police Department (NLVPD) is the police department of the City of North Las Vegas in Clark County in southern Nevada.

-Although North Las Vegas and Las Vegas are both within Clark County and share city limit boundaries, NLVPD is not part of the larger Las Vegas Metropolitan Police Department, despite being part of the same metropolitan area.
+Although North Las Vegas and Las Vegas are both within Clark County, and share city limit boundaries, NLVPD is not part of the larger Las Vegas Metropolitan Police Department, despite being part of the same metropolitan statistical area.

 History

 NLVPD was established in 1946 to serve the growing community of North Las Vegas, which at that time consisted of four square miles and had a population of around 3,000.
 Since then, NLVPD has grown dramatically to keep pace with the growth of North Las Vegas and the rest of Clark County.

 As of 2016, NLVPD provided law enforcement services to an area of 100.48 sqmi and a population of approximately 233,808 citizens.
-As of July 2016 NLVPD had 309 commissioned personnel (Police and Detention Officers) and 106 civilian support personnel.
+As of July 2016, NLVPD had 309 commissioned personnel (Police and Detention Officers), and 106 civilian support personnel.
 The agency grew rapidly, adding 150 officers during the period 2006-2009.
-However, the number of personnel has been reduced by the financial crisis that began in 2009.
+However, the number of personnel was reduced during the Great Recession.

 In 2004 NLVPD created a website to promote recruiting, JoinNLVPD.com.

 Structure

 The Department is led by a chief of police, who reports to the city manager.

-Under the chief are one assistant chief, and four subordinate captains who run day-to day department operations in three bureaus: Operations (2), Investigations, and Detention Services.
-Administrative Services are managed by a civilian deputy director.
+Under the chief are one assistant chief, and four subordinate captains who run day-to-day department operations in three bureaus: Operations (2), Investigations, and Detention Services.
+A civilian deputy director manages Administrative Services.